home-assistant/developers.home-assistant/docs/core/integration-quality-scale/index.md

 ### ❓ No score
 These integrations can be set up through the Home Assistant user interface.
 The “No score” designation doesn’t imply that they are bad or buggy, instead, it indicates that they haven’t been assessed according to the quality scale or that they need some maintenance to reach the now-considered minimum “Bronze” standard.

 The “No score” tier cannot be assigned to new integrations, as they are required to have at least a “Bronze” level when introduced.
-The Home Assistant project encourages the community to help updating these integrations without a score to meet at least the “Bronze” level requirements.
+The Home Assistant project encourages the community to help update these integrations without a score to meet at least the “Bronze” level requirements.

 Characteristics:
 - Not yet scored or lacks sufficient information for scoring.